eeditiones/jinks/profiles/metadata-editor/docs/README.md

 ## Customization

 The profile comes with a basic example that edits the title of a document, and the author(s).
-This is meant as an axample that can be customized later on.
+This is meant as an example that can be customized later on.

-The changes should be made in the `form.html` file, where Fore is used to define a form for the teiHeader.
-To add for example an input field for the `teiHeader/sourceDesc/bibl` element, add something like this to add editing capabilites for it.
+The changes should be made in the `form.html` file, where Fore is used to define a form for the `teiHeader`.
+To add for example an input field for the `teiHeader/sourceDesc/bibl` element, include something like the following to make the element editable.

 ```html
 <fieldset>